Chapter 9: Inside the Wall

 “That would be great.”
 I smiled and Roderick nodded.

-Then Roderick came back to me, “Now Elizabeth, you wanted to learn the art of navigation.
+Roderick walked over toward a shelf and grabbed what looked like a black slate used for teaching off it, “Now Elizabeth, you wanted to learn the art of navigation.
 We will start with learning how the whole world looks and longitude and latitude.”

 I was fascinated by this world I had never known before.
 A round globe and a whole world that these people claimed was destroyed in a nuclear war where all the countries of the world ended up firing on each other.
 And countries.
 Countries were such fascinating entities.
 I had never thought there was so much out there.